pguntermann/CARA/README.md

 ## System Requirements

-- **Operating System**: The application has been tested on Windows 11.
-In general, CARA should also run on Linux and macOS, but it has not been tested on these platforms and may require some minor adjustments.
+- **Operating System**: The application has been tested on Windows 11 and macOS Tahoe 26.2.
+In general, CARA should also run on Linux, but it has not been tested on Linux and may require some minor adjustments.
 - **Python**: 3.8 or higher (CARA uses PyQt6, which requires Python 3.8+)
 - **Screen Resolution**: A minimum screen resolution of 1280×1024 pixels is recommended.
 Some dialogs require at least 800 pixels in width and 900 pixels in height to display properly.
 Lower resolutions may cause dialogs to be cut off or difficult to use.
 - **Hardware**: No specific hardware requirements beyond what is needed to run Python and the operating system.
 For optimal performance when analyzing games with chess engines, a modern multi-core processor is recommended.